Global Water Challenge - Volunteer Mentor

 The Global Water Challenge was started in 2003 and is one of Global Health Connections’ original projects.
 The Global Water Challenge gives Denver-based middle school students the opportunity to research and study water issues locally and globally.
 Students work in small groups to research their selected water issues, collaborate, and problem‐solve.
 Students use teacher‐led class time to explore their topics in greater depth, to prepare and perfect water-themed skits in preparation for competition day.

 During competition day, students have the chance to interact with numerous volunteer judge panels.
 These judges are experts in community water and health, and they give valuable feedback and insight during exchanges with students.GHC is looking for mentors and judges!

-Mentors will visit the students at their schools in the month of April and teach them about water and sanitation, or help them prepare their skits.
+Mentors will visit the students at their schools in March and April and teach them about water and sanitation, or help them prepare their skits.
 This could be science, art, or speech based.
 Mentors will do this on their own schedule and there is no minimum amount of time required.